Electrostatics Article – 5:

 Definition of electric field lines

 If we place a free unit positive charge in an electric field it will move due to electric force on the electric charge.
 If we join the different positions of the charge during its motion, we will get a line.
 This line is called the electric field line.
 One can observe the infinite number of field lines depending upon the initial positions of the charge.
-One cannot see the field lines in naked eyes because these lines are imaginary lines.
+One cannot see the field lines with the naked eye because these lines are imaginary lines.
 The other name of the electric field line is the electric line of force.

-Physical significance of electric line of force
+The physical significance of the electric line of force

 Properties of electric field lines